Project SEARCH Removes Obstacles to Employment

 The skills that they learn here are transferable to any type of job. — Sandy Finnimore

 Project SEARCH was founded in 1996 at the Cincinnati Children’s Hospital.
 It is designed for students either in their last year of high school or graduates in their first year out of school.
 UConn Health has seven interns in the 2022-23 program.
-By June the program will have graduated more than 40 interns over nine cohorts.
+By June the program will have graduated more than 40 interns over eight cohorts.

 “They’re gaining real-life experience, hands-on learning, transferable skills, as well as exposure to a well-known name like UConn Health on their resume,” says Finnimore, who’s been overseeing Project SEARCH program at UConn Health since it started there in 2015 as the first host site in Connecticut.
 “They’re getting the trainings that the employees here would go through.
 It’s an opportunity they wouldn’t typically have.”